 We’ve predominantly focused on free (or low-cost) ways to improve your average speed, but there are smaller changes to your equipment that can make a significant difference.

 Many of the latest bikes will come with tubeless-ready wheels and tyres.
-Running tubeless has been shown to be more efficient than using tubes, due to the elimination of the friction between the inner tube and the tyre casing.
-Latex tubes are more efficient than the standard butyl variety if you can’t run tubeless.
+Tubeless tyres can be more efficient than using tubes, due to the elimination of the friction between the inner tube and the tyre casing.
+Latex tubes are more efficient than some tubeless tyres, but have some drawbacks.

-Tyre pressure is important too, so it’s important to keep them correctly inflated.
+Tyre pressure is important too, so it’s important to keep your tyres correctly inflated.

-Aero clothing is a factor too.
-Close-fitting Lycra clothing won’t flap in the wind like baggy kit, which can act like a sail and slow you down.
+Aero clothing can help your average speed, too.
+Close-fitting Lycra jerseys won’t flap in the wind like baggy kit, which can act like a sail and slow you down.

 At the marginal gains end of the performance spectrum, clothing can make a significant difference.
 Time trialists will wear a skinsuit to cut through the wind, while the best riders will test its effect on drag in a wind tunnel.